4 Tips How Protect your Rugs from Moths:

 If you have an adult moth in your home or on and near your rug it is likely that they have already laid eggs.

 If any of these indicators are present, contact your local pest control.
-Then call your local Atiyeh Bros cleaning professionals.
+Then call your local Atiyeh Bros. cleaning professionals.
+Another important tip to keep in mind is that proper long tern rug storage can protect your rugs from insect damage.